Jtcollins/TwitterTimeline/README.md

 TwitterTimeline
 ===============

 A data-mining project performed at MHacks 2014.
 The program would mine a live tweet stream from twitter, filtering tweets based on keywords given by the user, then it would analyze the sentiment of the tweet.
+Sentiment analysis based of training set of 1k words provided by UCB CS Staff, then extrapolated to the a larger set of 22k words by constructing a thesaurus as a graph and averaging the sentiment based off the average of its neighbors.
 Following this the geo-location would be plotted on a SVG map of the globe (D3 API) with the tweets color coded based on tweet sentiment.
 (Back-end including tweet mining and sentiment analysis is operational, some bugs on the front end still with the javascript code.)
 Work in progress.

 The MIT License (MIT)